balderdashy/sails-docs/Migration-Guide.md

 The next step is to read through the docs and see all the new features you can take advantage of.
 Sails is now more powerful than ever and 0.9.x is a huge step on the way to a 1.0 release.

-We are excited to get it into developer's hands and see all the awesome new applications you build on top of it.
+We are excited to get it into developers&rsquo; hands and see all the awesome new applications they build on top of it.
 We have many more new features planned for the 0.9.x branch and will continue pushing out features that make Sails the best framework for building Node.js apps on.

-A final shoutout and thanks to all the contributors that have helped shape 0.9.
+A final shoutout and thanks to all of the contributors that have helped shape 0.9.